nih-cfde/training-and-engagement/docs/Cloud-Platforms/Introduction_to_Amazon_Web_Services/introtoaws3.md

          [Amazon Elastic Cloud Computing (Amazon EC2)](https://aws.amazon.com/ec2/?ec2-whats-new.sort-by=item.additionalFields.postDateTime&ec2-whats-new.sort-order=desc) features virtual computing environments called instances.
 They have varying combinations of CPU, memory, storage, and networking capacity, and give you the flexibility to choose the appropriate mix of resources for your applications.

-* Click on <span class="highlight_txt">Launch Instance</span>:
+* Select <span class="highlight_txt">EC2 Dashboard</span> and click on <span class="highlight_txt">Launch Instance</span>:

 ![Launch Instance](./images-aws/aws_5.png "AWS launch button")

 ## Step 3: Choose an Amazon Machine Image (AMI)

 An Amazon Machine Image provides the template for the root volume of an instance (operating system, application server, and applications).
-It is akin to the Operating Sytem (OS) on a computer.
+It is akin to the Operating System (OS) on a computer.

 * Select <span class="highlight_txt">AWS Marketplace</span> on the left hand side tab:

 ![AWS Marketplace](./images-aws/aws_6.png "AWS marketplace button")

-* Type `Ubuntu Pro` in the search bar.
-Choose `Ubuntu Pro 20.04 LTS` by clicking <span class="highlight_txt">Select</span>:
+* Type `Ubuntu 20.04` in the search bar.
+Choose `Ubuntu 20.04 LTS - Focal` by clicking <span class="highlight_txt">Select</span>:

 ![AMI](./images-aws/aws_7.png "AWS Ubuntu AMI")

 !!! info "Ubuntu 20.04 AMI"

      `Ubuntu 20.04` was released in 2020 and is the latest version.
 This is a **Long Term Support (LTS)** release which means it will be equipped with software updates and security fixes.
-Since it is a `Pro` version the support will last for ten years until 2030.
+The support for `Focal` version will last for five years until 2025.

 * Click <span class="highlight_txt">Continue</span> on the popup window: